 ‘No serious consequences for defaulters’

-A financial industry insider tells African Business that one reason for this is the fact that the Kenyan authorities have been reluctant to enforce repayments.
+A financial industry insider tells African Business that one reason for the high default rate is the fact that the Kenyan authorities have been reluctant to enforce repayments.

 “There are no serious consequences for defaulters – the Central Bank of Kenya previously excoriated fintech leaders for listing low-income borrowers on a Credit Reference Bureau, despite telco also engaging in this practice – as the government is reluctant to take on the collection responsibility which goes with responsible lending.”